BerenChang/berenchang.github.io/content/posts/control/mpc101/index.md

 ### What is Model Predictive Control?

-MPC is an optimization-based control strategy where the control action is determined by solving a mathematical optimization problem at each time step.
+MPC, as known as receding horizon control (RHC) is an optimization-based control strategy where the control action is determined by solving a mathematical optimization problem at each time step.
 The key idea is to predict the future behavior of the system over a specified time horizon and choose the best control inputs accordingly, while respecting system constraints.

 ### The algorithm